pelevesque/gamemath/README.md

 ## About

-A collection of math functions programmed in Lua for game creation.
+A collection of math functions in Lua for game creation.

 These functions have no dependencies and are not organized as classes or modules.
 This repository is designed as a collection from which to copy the particular functions you need.